Rockwell RK3440K Versacut Ultra-Compact Circular Saw

 You can’t really call yourself much of a tradesman or handyman if there isn’t a circular saw somewhere in your shop, truck or tool box.
 Along with the power drill and the hammer it’s one of the essential tools for getting things done.
 Whether building a deck, fence or home addition, making furniture, cutting sheetrock, laying down a hardwood floor or framing a house the circular saw is the beating heart of the project.
 Below are the 12 best circular saws for 2018.

-Our Picks Of The Best Circular Saws
+The Best Circular Saws

 Makita SP6000J1 6-1/2-Inch Plunge Circular Saw

 The Makita SP6000J1 partners a 12 amp motor with lightweight magnesium components to create a circular saw that puts more power per pound at your service than just about any other.
 But that’s hardly the biggest selling point.
 What really separates the SP6000J1 from the competition is that it provides you portable table saw precision wherever you need it.
 The precision cutting system provides splinter free cuts even in normally hard to cut materials.
 It does this by way of the built in depth stop that produces a 1/16 inch preliminary cut.
 The end result?
 A precise, clean splinter free slice that lets you get the most from the material.
 There’s electronic speed control, a bevel capability of 1-48° and outstanding cutting capacity of 2 3/16” at 90° and 1 9/16 at 45°.
 With the Makita SP6000J1 in your arsenal your table saw is going to get pretty lonely.
 Make sure you also choose one of the portable work benches from our list to make your work and life easier.

 Robust 12 AMP motor.